JellePiepenbrock/neural-synthesis/README.md

 The sample data folder contains CNF files (a random 1000 samples from the whole dataset).

-After reviewing, this will be hosted on Github, with all the data; during reviewing we can only upload 50MB.
+After reviewing, this will be hosted on Github, with the whole dataset; during reviewing we can only upload 50MB.
+Code for the looping experiments is also here.